top of page

 The American Veterinary Chiropractic Association (AVCA) was officially formed in 1989.
 However, a chiropractor named BJ Palmer was adjusting animals in the early 1900s and it is likely that chiropractic-like care has been performed for animals in previous centuries as that is known to be the case for humans.
 Even with this being the case, I never heard about animal chiropractic in veterinary school when I graduated in 2016.
 It is my hope and prayer that this changes for the future generations of veterinarians.

 When I started receiving chiropractic care for myself, I was already a veterinarian and also pregnant with my child.
 I remember during that first year of visiting my chiropractor I would sit in the office wondering if I had missed my calling, feeling the desire to be a chiropractor.
 I found chiropractic fascinating.
 I had also become disheartened within my veterinary career; that is a story for another essay.
 Then a veterinary colleague of mine whom I had become acquainted with through a social media group shared that she was becoming certified in animal chiropractic and that it brought her so much joy.
-That story was like glory shining down from heaven giving me hope and excitement.
-I can be a part of chiropractic as a veterinarian?!
+That story sparked hope and excitement in me – I can be a part of chiropractic as a veterinarian?!
 Count me in!
 When I learned that one of the only 5 post graduate animal chiropractic programs approved by the AVCA in the United States was being offered locally at Parker University in Dallas it was almost too good to be true.
 I knew that I could not say no and eagerly awaited the next enrollment period.
 I further fell in love with chiropractic during the program and met many amazing chiropractors and veterinarians.
 It has been a true joy to create Nose to Tail Animal Care.

 • Facebook